neonephos/outreach/documentation/outreach_committee_handbook/misc/community_reimbursement_policy.md

 This document describes how to:

-- Request reimbursement for approved NeoNephos expenses, or
+- Request reimbursement for approved NeoNephos expenses
 - Request direct payment to vendors by the Linux Foundation.

 > [!WARNING]